 2021 CAIS National Standards

-In an ever changing world it is essential that Schools are committed to a process that supports continual whole school improvement.
+In an ever changing world it is essential that Schools are committed to a process that supports continuous whole school improvement.
 Effective strategy and leadership are key components of the process that will allow for the long-term strength and permanence of a School.
 Strategic Direction refers to the purpose, leadership and governance of a School.
 Cohesive integration of these structures drives and ensures that the School lives its vision, mission and values.

 Standard 1 – School Purpose